jtod/Sigma16/docs/src/userguide/userguide.md

   The reason for this is that we frequently need to have access to a register containing 0.

+* R15 is used for two specific purposes.
+We have already seen the
-* R15 contains a number of bits that provide some information about an instruction.
+  first: the divide instruction places the remainder into R15.
+The second purpose is that R15 contains the *condition code*, which is a word that contains a number of bits that provide some information about an instruction.
 For example, if an addition produces a result that is too large to fit in a register, a special flag indicating this is set in R15.
 Many of the instructions, including all the arithmetic instructions, change the value of R15 as well as placing the result in the destination register.
 For this reason, R15 cannot be used to hold a variable: its value would be destroyed almost immediately.

 To summarise, Registers R1 through R14 are all identical and can be used for variables.
 R0 contains 0 and will never change.
 R1 changes very frequently and can be used to determine various error conditions and other information about an instruction.

-Every register contains one word of data.
-On the Sigma16 architecture, a word is 16 bits of data.
-This is enough to represent any of the following:

-* An integer between ? and ?

-* A natural number between 0 and 65,535

-* A character

 Example